techidaily/site-win11-tips/source/_posts/mastering-user-profile-correction-for-w11-oses.md

 ## 2\.
 Update Windows

  Windows patch updates can fix many bugs that affect pre-installed apps.
 So, updating Windows 11/10 could feasibly help to resolve this issue for some users.
-Our guide on[how to update Windows manually](https://www.makeuseof.com/update-windows-manually/) includes instructions for how to check for updates using Settings.
+Our guide on [how to update Windows manually](https://www.makeuseof.com/update-windows-manually/) includes instructions for how to check for updates using Settings.

 ![The Check for updates option](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/windows-update-options.jpg)